 Camping is generally safe but there are no facilities or any equipment for rent, so better be prepared and bring everything necessary.
 Households are more or less 15 minutes away and the barangay (village) will also provide a barangay tanod to keep watch while you camp.
 Additional registration of less than a hundred per head is also required.

-Are there anywhere you can buy food?
+Is there anywhere you can buy food?

 Definitely.
 The place is gorgeous with or without the clouds. ❤ ❤